mlflow/mlflow/docs/source/models.rst

 :py:func:`mlflow.pytorch.log_model()` methods to save PyTorch models in MLflow format; both of these functions use the `torch.save() <https://pytorch.org/docs/stable/torch.html#torch.save>`_ method to serialize PyTorch models.
 Additionally, you can use the :py:func:`mlflow.pytorch.load_model()` method to load MLflow Models with the ``pytorch`` flavor as PyTorch model objects.
+This loaded PyFunc model can be scored with both DataFrame input and numpy array input.
 Finally, models produced by :py:func:`mlflow.pytorch.save_model()` and :py:func:`mlflow.pytorch.log_model()` contain the ``python_function`` flavor, allowing you to load them as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.